 No, you can stay for the duration of the break.

-If you reside in Bard Hall or Georgian Residence, you can stay during the summer if you are taking classes or working in a laboratory or department.
+If you reside in 50 Haven Ave. or Georgian Residence, you can stay during the summer if you are taking classes or working in a laboratory or department.
 Visit the Office of Housing Services to complete and submit a summer application.